Karim Mossaoui

 Karim Mossaoui (born 27 February 1988 in Rotterdam) is a Dutch footballer who plays as a midfielder.
-He is currently plays for Indonesian Pro Futsal League club Bintang Timur Surabaya.
+He currently plays for Indonesian Pro Futsal League club Bintang Timur Surabaya.

 Career

 Mossaoui started his career at Excelsior, a team he has been part of since childhood, making 35 appearances with one lone goal during the 2008–09 and 2009–10 seasons, but no appearance at all in the club's 2010–11 Eredivisie campaign.
 He was consequently loaned out to Eerste Divisie club Fortuna Sittard on 31 January 2011.